 These easy-to-install sensors offer precise real-time temperature readings for mass concrete pours at the surface and center of the slab, which are immediately sent to the user’s mobile device.

-For greater control over the monitoring and analysis of mass concrete element temperatures, project owners and contractors can complement SmartRock with SmartHub™.
-It is a remote monitoring system that allows users to access SmartRock data any time, anywhere (even off-site).
+For greater control over the monitoring and analysis of mass concrete element temperatures, project owners and contractors can implement SmartRock Long Range.
+It is a remote monitoring system across large job sites that allows users to access SmartRock data any time, anywhere (even off-site), up to 1000 ft (300m).

 Read more about SmartHub here!